bridgewwater/git-tidier/README.md

 - Multiple modes supported: interactive mode, custom regular matching mode, and all in mode
 - By default, the recently used branch and the main branch are protected.
 Check whether the working directory needs to be cleaned up.
+- try to clear the local remote branch

 ## Contributing